ros2/design/articles/intraprocess_communication.md

 An `uint64_t sub_id` unique within the `rclcpp::Context` is assigned to the `Subscription`.
 The `IntraProcessManager` contains a `std::map<uint64_t, SubscriptionInfo>` object where it is possible to retrieve the `SubscriptionInfo` of a specific `Subscription` given its id.
 There is also an additional structure `std::map<uint64_t, std::pair<std::set<uint64_t>, std::set<uint64_t>>>`.
-The key of the map is the unique id of a `Publisher`.
-The value of the map is a pair of sets of ids.
+The key of the map is the unique id of a `Publisher` and the value is a pair of sets of ids.
 These sets contain the ids of the `Subscription`s that can communicate with the `Publisher`.
-We have two different sets because we want to differentiate the `Subscription`s depending on whether they request ownership of the received messages or not.
+We have two different sets because we want to differentiate the `Subscription`s depending on whether they request ownership of the received messages or not (note that this decision is done looking at their buffer, since the `Publisher` does not have to interact with the `Subscription` callback).
 6. The `SubscriptionIntraProcessWaitable` object is added to the list of Waitable interfaces of the node through `node_interfaces::NodeWaitablesInterface::add_waitable(...)`.
+It is added to the same callback group used for the standard inter-process communication of that topic.

 ### Publishing only intra-process

 #### Publishing unique_ptr

 1. User calls `Publisher::publish(std::unique_ptr<MessageT> msg)`.
-2. `Publisher::publish(std::unique_ptr<MessageT> msg)` calls `IntraProcessManager::do_intra_process_publish(int pub_id, std::unique_ptr<MessageT> msg)`.
+2. `Publisher::publish(std::unique_ptr<MessageT> msg)` calls `IntraProcessManager::do_intra_process_publish(uint64_t pub_id, std::unique_ptr<MessageT> msg)`.
-3. `IntraProcessManager::do_intra_process_publish(...)` uses the `int pub_id` to select the `PublisherInfo` structure associated with this publisher.
+3. `IntraProcessManager::do_intra_process_publish(...)` uses the `uint64_t pub_id` to call `IntraProcessManager::get_subscription_ids_for_pub(uint64_t pub_id)`.
-Then it calls `IntraProcessManager::find_matching_subscriptions(PublisherInfo pub_info)`.
-This returns a list of stored `SubscriptionInfo` that have a QoS compatible for receiving the message.
+This returns the ids correspondin to `Subscription`s that have a QoS compatible for receiving the message.
+These ids are divided into two sublists, according to the data-type that is stored in the buffer of each `Susbscription`: requesting ownership (`unique_ptr<MessageT>`) or accepting shared (`shared_ptr<MessageT>`, but also `MessageT` since it will copy data in any case).
-5. The message is "added" to the ring buffer of all the items in the list.
+4. The message is "added" to the ring buffer of all the items in the lists.
 The `rcl_guard_condition_t` member of `SubscriptionIntraProcessWaitable` of each `Subscription` is triggered (this wakes up `rclcpp::spin`).

 The way in which the `std::unique_ptr<MessageT>` message is "added" to a buffer, depends on the type of the buffer.